The Best Ginger for Nausea and Vomiting During Pregnancy

 Ginger is a member of the Zingiberaceae Family.
 Ginger is a popular spice used especially in Asian countries.
 Ginger contains over 400 compounds

 Ginger has been used in India, China, and Europe since the 9th century.
-Ginger is known to add directly on the gastrointestinal system to reduce nausea.
+Ginger is known to add directly to the gastrointestinal system to reduce nausea.
 Ginger is known as a popular home remedy for nausea and vomiting during pregnancy.

 Ginger Treats the Followings Conditions